samcowing/GameHOC/README.md

     - User will be able to add games to a collection from any game category or detail page
     - Ability to login or create an account
     - Genre overview on specific genres page

+* **Future features**
+    - Parallel fetch request
+    - Add to collections update from GET to POST
+    - Login user notifications (especially for login-fail)
+    - Search bar functionality
+    - Adding review to game and viewing other reviews on game detail page
+    - Related games (games in series or most matching genres
+    - Update game rating based off of review rating
+    - Added homepage features
+    - Footer with API credit

 * **ERD**